jasonmpittman/research-ideas/research-ideas-2017.md

 *Can a non-invasive brain-computer interface be used to operate common cybersecurity tools (e.g. Nmap)?*

 ## May
 #### Week 1
 #### Week 2
 #### Week 3
 How do game engine mechanisms co-evolve alongside gaming community preferences for game features?

+How effective are game AI agents in teaching players game rules while serving as an opponent?

+What characteristics of a game AI agent contribute to player perception of difficulty?

+What game AI agent attributes contribute to the player perception of life-like behavior?

+How do players experience knowledge trust when interacting with autonomous game AI agents?

+To what extent can an established game AI agent be used to train a new AI agent?
+Are behaviors identically reproduced?

+How are game AI agents able to express internal knowledge of learned behaviors?

 #### Week 4
 What are the most common features associated with word processor files intended to be future-proof readable?